TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/DataCompiling/Index.rst

 Let's have a closer look at the data providers.
 The main :php:`TcaDatabaseRecord` group consists mostly of three parts:

-Main record data and dependencies
+Main record data and dependencies:

 * Fetch record from DB or initialize a new row depending on :php:`$data['command']` being "new" or "edit", set row as :php:`$data['databaseRow']`
 * Add userTs and pageTsConfig to data array
 * Add table TCA as :php:`$data['processedTca']`
 * Determine record type value
 * Fetch record translations and other details and add to data array

-Single field processing
+Single field processing:

 * Process values and items of simple types like :php:`type=input`, :php:`type=radio`, :php:`type=check` and so on.
 Validate their :php:`databaseRow` values and validate and sanitize their :php:`processedTca` settings.
 * Process more complex types that may have relations to other tables like :php:`type=group` and :php:`type=select`, set possible selectable items in :php:`$data['processedTca']` of the according fields, sanitize their TCA settings.
 * Process :php:`type=inline` and :php:`type=flex` fields and prepare their child fields by using new instances of :php:`FormDataCompiler` and adding their results to :php:`$data['processedTca']`.

-Post process after single field values are prepared
+Post process after single field values are prepared:

 * Execute display conditions and remove fields from :php:`$data['processedTca']` that shouldn't be shown.
 * Determine main record title and set as :php:`$data['recordTitle']`

 Extending Data Groups With Own Providers